Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --run_intergenic_fragmented_coverage RUN_INTERGENIC_FRAGMENTED_COVERAGE, -if RUN_INTERGENIC_FRAGMENTED_COVERAGE
                             The meaning is the same as
                             --run_intergenic_tex_coverage.
 This value is for
-                            fragmented libraries.
-Default is 400,200,0,50,20 and
+                            fragmented (or conventional) libraries.
+Default is
-                            each number is separated by comma.
+                            400,200,0,50,20 and each number is separated by comma.
       --run_break_transcript RUN_BREAK_TRANSCRIPT, -ib RUN_BREAK_TRANSCRIPT
                             Several primary/secondary TSSs are associated with
                             transcripts which has no CDSs/tRNA/rRNA inside